 Today Merchant Taylors' Company is comprised of around 1700 members across a wide scope of professions and backgrounds.
 From new members, still called apprentices to those members elected to govern the Company – the Court, members' experience and expertise are put to use working for the future of the Company, and its philanthropic work in transforming people's lives.
 The Company recruits nearly sixty per cent of its membership through apprenticeships, demonstrating their fundamental belief in the potential of young people and embracing the future.

 As the Company continues into the 21st-century, it is committed to introducing fresh ideas and embracing changes that will ensure the Company's future for centuries to come.
 One way in which the Company ensures it works to support its members is through the committee system.
 Committees are run by Court, Livery and Freemen members to ensure good governance of the Company, all under the watchful eye of the Master of that year.
 From the Hall's maintenance to the grant-making for grassroots charities, the committees are designed to operate to the strengths and expertise of the members with always careful attention paid to the long-term future of the Company overall.

-The Merchant Taylors’ Company is committed to supporting and engaging its members so the Company continues to flourish.
-The Company's strategy directly commits itself and calls upon its members to continue its ancient traditions to transform people's lives through philanthropy and education.
+Merchant Taylors’ Company is committed to supporting and engaging its members so they, with the Company, continue to flourish.
+The Company's strategy commits itself, and calls upon its members, to consider the impact they want to have; together we can be a strong force for good.